 “The big kids are here!” the Dania Elementary Students scream as the LIA students come into the cafeteria.

-But, in order to be a mentor, there are two different important aspects that must be fulfilled.
-Academically, the student must get good grades, good attendance, and be able to take advantage of opportunities.
+But, in order to be a mentor, there are two important aspects that must be fulfilled.
+Academically, the student must have high grades, good attendance, and be able to take advantage of opportunities.
 Morally, one must be able to be a good role model and able to connect with the students.

-This school year, the administration of the program was passed completely into hands of a Latina, Ms.Itzkowitz, class of 2021 Administrator and Head Coordinator for the LIA program at SBHS.
+This school year, the administration of the program was passed completely into hands of Ms.Itzkowitz, class of 2021 Administrator and Head Coordinator for the LIA program at SBHS.